Javier María Pascual Ibañez: Back in Madrid: politics and around

-Pascual's dismissal came as a heavy blow for the Hugocarlistas; under his guidance El Pensamiento Navarro was "instrumental for a new Carlist evolution" and together with few minor periodicals constituted a propaganda ram of the Progressists.
-The faction immediately launched a counter-strike; they attempted to remove the Traditionalists from Editorial Navarra board, orchestrated a wave of protest letters and engineered boycott of the newspaper; the campaign climaxed in a bombing attempt.
-All that proved fruitless and El Pensamiento Navarro was re-claimed by the Traditionalists, their last and ephemeral victory in the struggle to control the party; at that time the Carlist structures were already firmly dominated by the Hugocarlistas.
+Pascual's dismissal came as a heavy blow for the Carlohuguistas; under his guidance El Pensamiento Navarro was "instrumental for a new Carlist evolution" and together with a few minor periodicals constituted a propaganda branch of the Progressists.
+The faction immediately launched a counter-strike; they attempted to remove the Traditionalists from the Editorial Navarra board, orchestrated a wave of protest letters and engineered a boycott of the newspaper; the campaign climaxed in a bombing attempt.
+All that proved fruitless and El Pensamiento Navarro was re-claimed by the Traditionalists, their last and ephemeral victory in the struggle to control the party.
+At that time the Carlist structures were already firmly dominated by the Carlohuguistas.

-Apart from minor role in an advisory Carlist propaganda body, Pascual held no political positions either in Comunión Tradicionalista or in a 1970-created Hugocarlista organisation, Partido Carlista.
-He was also no ideologue and no rally-type speaker; his role was chiefly about managing the faction's propaganda campaign and as such is classified as representative of "sector más abierto del Carlismo".
-Having left Pamplona and taken up employment in state-ran media company Pascual no longer was an asset for the party.
+Apart from a minor role in an advisory Carlist propaganda body, Pascual held no political positions either in Comunión Tradicionalista or in a 1970-created Carlohuguista organisation, Partido Carlista.
+He was also not an ideologue and no rally-type speaker; his role was chiefly about managing the faction's propaganda campaign and as such is classified as representative of "sector más abierto del Carlismo".
+Having left Pamplona and taken up employment in a state-ran media company, Pascual no longer was an asset for the party.
 Moreover, he developed doubts about a militantly left-bound and decreasingly religious course adopted by Partido Carlista.
 Though earlier he praised the party ideologue, Pedro José Zabala, as "carlista sin lastres inncecesarios", he later nurtured some second thoughts and corresponding with the old-time party leader Manuel Fal tended to accept at least some criticism.
-As a result, Pascual's relationship with Partido Carlista deteriorated, especially that co-managing a state-ran news agency in the early 1970s he could not afford demonstrating radical political sympathies.
+As a result, Pascual's relationship with Partido Carlista deteriorated, especially as co-managing a state-ran news agency in the early 1970s, he could have not afforded demonstrating radical political sympathies.
 None of the sources consulted provides any information on Pascual's involvement in Partido Carlista electoral efforts of the transición.
 In 1976 he might have been involved in Progressist seizure of Carlist historical memorabilia.
 The last time he was identified as supporting Don Carlos Hugo was in 1978, when Pascual took part in Jornadas Carlistas de la Prensa in Madrid.